-Marketing is one of the most cluttered spaces in terms of ins and outs, channels and touchpoints.
+Marketing is among the most cluttered spaces regarding ins and outs, channels, and touchpoints.
 It is because marketing deals with many sides and dimensions of a business.
 This could be:

 - from brand awareness to lead generation,

 - from driving conversions to customer satisfaction,

 - and from promoting loyalty to driving advocacy.